jkclem/nhl-api-vignette/README.md

 | Playoffs       |            18 |             13 |
 | Regular Season |             4 |             27 |

-Counts of Franchise Record Types by Game Type for Active Franchises
+Counts of Franchise Record Types by Game Type for Active Teams

 Below is the same table for inactive teams.
 It’s clear from these tables that the inactive teams were much worse than the teams that are still